How has the Waste Shipment Regulation and the Regulation (EC) No 1418/2007 performed so far?

 In order to carry out the evaluation, an intervention logic and analytical framework was developed, including a set of specific evaluation questions.
 A combination of research methods and analytical tools have been used, including literature review and consultation via both open public questionnaires as well as targeted questionnaires and interviews, and two stakeholder workshops.

 The key findings of the project so far are (to be updated after report finalisation):

-- The costs of the Regulation are generally are viewed as disproportionate to the benefits particularly for SMEs who have larger administrative costs as a result.
-Furthermore across the board, stakeholders noted that the financial guarantees under the Regulation were burdensome.
-Finally its current costs are mostly involving administration costs and dealing with illegal shipments.
-The former could be made more efficient with by the digitalisation of the waste shipment procedure.
+- The costs of the Regulation are generally viewed as disproportionate to the benefits, particularly for SMEs who have larger administrative costs as a result.
+The digitization of the waste shipment procedure could relieve some costs.